 For Windows, download the iCloud app from the Microsoft Store, sign in to iCloud, select iCloud Drive, and click Apply.
 Any documents you store on iCloud will be automatically moved to iCloud Drive.

 Paragon offers two options: an out of the box Paragon Cloud Backup solution or an opportunity to build up your own backup using a comprehensive Open Cloud Backup Platform (OCB).
-With the trial backup solution, which is readily available, you’re getting 1GB free backup space
+With the trial backup solution, which is readily available, you’re getting 1GB of free backup space.

 With OCB you’ll have an SDK with a set of microservices, which are both currently in their final stages of development.
 By joining Paragon’s Developer Community and using OCB, you’ll have access to all API documentation and developer guidelines.